Oxygen Builder vs Elementor Pro: Which WordPress Site Builder Is Better For Your Needs?

 Elementor Ease of Use

 Compared to Oxygen , Elementor is much easier to use for most users.
-While it doesn't provide as much control over the design, you still have plenty of options for customization.
+While it doesn't provide as much control over the design, you still have plenty of options for customization and taking advantage of individual page templates if needed.

 One thing that sets Elementor apart from Oxygen in terms of ease of use is the premade templates.
 While both builders have these, Elementor has a more extensive design library.